apache/flink/docs/content/docs/dev/configuration/advanced.md

 - `flink-table-planner{{< scala_version >}}-{{< version >}}.jar`, in `/opt`, contains the query planner
-- `flink-table-planner-loader-{{< version >}}.jar`, loaded by default in `/lib`, contains the query planner hidden behind an isolated classpath (you won't be able to address any `io.apache.flink.table.planner` directly)
+- `flink-table-planner-loader-{{< version >}}.jar`, loaded by default in `/lib`, contains the query planner hidden behind an isolated classpath (you won't be able to address any `org.apache.flink.table.planner` directly)

 The two planner JARs contain the same code, but they are packaged differently.
 In the first case, you must use the same Scala version of the JAR.
 In second case, you do not need to make considerations about Scala, since